montel-ig/techtest_journey_python/README.md

-# Hello again!
+# Hello again

-We need help!
+We need assistance!
 Our fancy planetary database lacks a REST-API.
 Let's build one!

 Start by *creating a new branch based on master*.
 Name the branch after